 In February 2016, the City of Winnipeg amended the Downtown Zoning By-law 100/2004 to support properly managed apiaries for beekeeping in downtown Winnipeg.
+In October 2017, the City of Winnipeg amended its city-wide zoning to expand accessory beekeeping to all areas.
 Following is some helpful information and resources related to urban beekeeping.

 Why is Local Beekeeping Important?

 - Bee numbers have been declining in recent years due to pesticides, parasites, disease and loss of habitat.
 Encouraging local beekeeping is a part of a global effort to protect the species.